 The pornographers did a kind of stealth attack on our culture, hijacking our sexuality and then selling it back to us, often in forms that look very little like sex but a lot like cruelty.
 The only solution to this is a movement that is fierce in its critique of sexual exploitation and steadfast in its determination to fight for what is rightfully ours.

-When kids see pornography, become regular viewers, or engage in self-production of child exploitation material (CEM / child pornography), it is completely normal that parents will experience a huge range of emotions.
-If the first reaction is anger, it should towards the pornographers – not our kids.
+When kids see pornography or become regular viewers; or maybe even engage in self-production of child exploitation material (CEM/child pornography), it is completely normal that parents will experience a huge range of emotions.
+If the first reaction is anger, it should towards the pornographers – not kids.

 RELATED BLOG POSTS

 is for CALM.
 Stay calm and don’t panic!
 Collect your thoughts before engaging in conversation with your child.
 Slow your breathing, take some time out for yourself, and don’t react.

 If it’s a sudden discovery, let them know that they haven’t done anything bad, but take a moment before having a discussion.
 Know that your child has a different understanding to sex, sexuality and sexual concepts to what you do as an adult.
 If they see you overreacting rather than responding in a calm and purposeful manner, it may lead to thoughts that they are a bad person, and add to their confusion and negative impact of the images they have seen.